krivenko/libcommute/doc/expression/generator.rst

 - Creation operator with the smallest index sequence comes first;
 - Annihilation operator with the smallest index sequence comes last.

+Generators of the fermionic algebra are compatible with :ref:`expressions <expression>` of any :type:`ScalarType <libcommute::expression::ScalarType>`, including integer, rational and general real scalars.

 .. class:: template<typename...
 IndexTypes> \
            generator_fermion : public generator<IndexTypes...>